Trovemaster/TROVE/docs/source/theory.rst

 ===============================================
 .. _sec.Vib_basis_matelem:

-TROVE solves the Schr\"{o}dinger equation using the variational method.
+TROVE solves the Schrödinger equation using the variational method.
 This requires a suitable choice of basis functions for the method to be efficient.
 TROVE builds basis functions, starting from one-dimensional basis sets for each vibrational motion.
 These are then combined and truncated to build up a basis for the full dimensionality of the molecule.
 The details of this process are given here.

 From the previous sections the rotation-vibration Hamiltonian expanded in terms of molecule-fixed :math:`xyz` coordinates is given (in notation introduced in equation :eq:`V_expand:) as